afsc-gap-products/gapindex/README.md

 # design-based-indices (in progress)

 Code to generate design-based indices of abundance from survey data.
 The code takes haul and catch tables from RACEBASE to calculate CPUE by region and species.
-The goal of this code is to reproduce the tables found in the GOA and AI schemas: `BIOMASS_STRATUM`, `BIOMASS_TOTAL`, and `CPUE`.
+The goal of this code is to reproduce the tables found in the GOA and AI schemas: `BIOMASS_STRATUM`, `BIOMASS_TOTAL`, and `CPUE` (later we will add `AGECOMP_TOTAL`, `SIZE_COMP_TOTAL`, `SIZECOMP_TOTAL`.
 I (Megsie) am currently testing this code with those two regions in mind; the repo may be modified in the future to also include Bering Sea functions, OR Bering Sea indices may become their own repository.

 Equations (from [Wakabayashi et al. 1985](https://drive.google.com/file/d/1m5c1N4WYysM1pscrpcgWOGZSZIK8vIHr/view?usp=sharing), modified / adapted) can be found under [vignettes](https://github.com/afsc-gap-products/design-based-indices/tree/master/vignettes).

+The goal of this code is to reproduce the tables

 ## Scripts